National Maritime Museum of the Gulf of Mexico: SS McLean

 At the heart of the museum is a full-sized replica of a container ship named the SS McLean, commemorating Malcom McLean and Mobile, Alabama's role in the early development of containerization, a revolutionary system that minimized cargo handling and shipping costs.

 In 1955, Malcom McLean, a trucking entrepreneur from North Carolina, acquired Waterman Steamship Corporation, a Mobile-based firm, to test his idea of shipping cargo in large containers that could be moved fully loaded from land to sea, and from sea to land.
 On April 26, 1956, the world's first container ship, Ideal-X, made its maiden voyage from New Jersey to Houston with 58 containers on board.
 McLean's plan reduced the cost of loading and discharging cargo from $5.83 a ton to only 15.8 cents a ton.

 McLean's first three container ships were "spar deck" tankers, capable of carrying containers topside only.

+The building also includes a gift shop and Mobile's only waterfront restaurant, both with a nautical theme.

 Exhibits

-Designed to resemble a ship leaving port, GulfQuest is a museum with an educational focus with hands-on exhibits, theaters, simulators and displays.
+Designed to resemble a ship leaving port, NMMOG is a museum with an educational focus with hands-on exhibits, theaters, simulators and displays.

-The exhibits featured at GulfQuest include ones that focus on hurricanes, shipwrecks, offshore drilling, sailing, and more.
+The exhibits featured at NMMOG include ones that focus on hurricanes, shipwrecks, offshore drilling, sailing, and more.

 Some of the notable 90-plus interactive exhibits include: